markbuckle/markbuckle/README.md

 <h1 align="center">Good day, I'm Mark</h1>
 <h3 align="center">A passionate frontend developer in Canada</h3>
-<h4 align="center">Outside of the student life I am working on a Web App passion project; building a personalized health dashboard.
-This is a big endeavour for me but it's where my inspiration to learn coding comes from.
+<p1 align="center">I am working on a Web App passion project; building a personalized health dashboard.
+This is a big endeavour for me but it's primarily where my inspiration to learn coding came from.
 I would love collaborate with other individuals who are also passionate about Healthcare innovation to help build this platform.
-Feel free to reach out if you're interested.</h4>
+Feel free to reach out if you are interested in getting involved.</p1>

+Other things worth noting:

-- 🌱 I’m currently learning **Python**
+- 🌱 Currently I am learning **Python**

 - 👨‍💻 All of my projects are available at [Coming soon](Coming soon)